5 Ways To Boost Your Self Confidence

 Nowadays, when each one of us has at least one social media account, we easily fall into the trap of believing other people lead more fascinating lives or are better than us, according to their posts on Facebook or Instagram.

-Try to remember that what you're seeing is just their social media presence and that you don't really know what's going on in their lives, behind all that glamour.
+Try to remember that what you're seeing is just their social media presence (a highlight of their lives!) and that you don't really know what's going on in their lives, behind all that glamour.